 - If you plan to pursue a science degree, notify Registration and Records by submitting a completed declaration form (PDF).
 If you are considering a science degree but aren't quite ready to declare your intent, submit a science review request form (PDF) to see how the credits you’ve already completed count toward the science degree requirements.

 There are no specific courses required to graduate.

-- Bachelor of Science: You must declare your intent (PDF) to pursue a BS degree.
-Requires a minimum of 180 credits.
-72 of these credits must be science, math or computer science, and 48 of those must be upper division (Junior or Senior level) credits.
+- Bachelor of science: You must declare your intent (PDF) to pursue this degree.
+Requires a minimum of 180 credits, 72 of which must be science, math or computer science, and 48 of those must be upper division (junior or senior level) credits.

-- Bachelor of Arts & Science: You must declare your intent (PDF) to pursue a BAS degree.
-Requires a minimum of 225 credits.
-72 of these credits must be science, math or computer science, and 48 of those must be upper division (Junior or Senior level) credits.
+- Bachelor of arts and science: You must declare your intent (PDF) to pursue this degree.
+Requires a minimum of 225 credits, 72 of which credits must be science, math or computer science, and 48 of those must be upper division (junior or senior level) credits.

 Academic Statement Requirement